ackselz/gift-distribution-system/README.md

 ### Views

-A simple redemption form is available at `localhost:3000`
+A simple redemption form is available at `localhost:3000`.
+An internet connection is required for this interface to function properly (loading styles and scripts via CDN).

 ### API Reference